tonethar/IGME-230-Fall-2019/weekly/week-03A-notes.md

 - [Google PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) - A tool for testing your page's speed, providing a 'score' and useful insights to improve.

 ## VI.
 Homework (see myCourses dropbox for due date)
-- [Basic Markup/CSS - Recipe](https://github.com/tonethar/IGME-230-Master/blob/master/exercises/week-3/recipe.md) - Note: This exercise covers material from both today and next class.
+- [Recipe HW](https://github.com/tonethar/IGME-230-Master/blob/master/exercises/week-3/recipe.md) - Note: This exercise covers material from both today and next class.
 If you want to work ahead, that's fine.
-- Read *prior to* the start of class Tuesday 9/17:
+- Read the following *prior to* the start of class Tuesday 9/17:
   - LWD Chapter 11 - *Introducing Cascading Style Sheets*
   - LWD Chapter 12 - *Formatting Text*

 <hr><hr>